Poetry: Meter

 There are a wide range of names for other types of feet, right up to a choriamb, a four syllable metric foot with a stressed syllable followed by two unstressed syllables and closing with a stressed syllable.
 The choriamb is derived from some ancient Greek and Latin poetry.
 Languages which use vowel length or intonation rather than or in addition to syllabic accents in determining meter, such as Ottoman Turkish or Vedic, often have concepts similar to the iamb and dactyl to describe common combinations of long and short sounds.

 Each of these types of feet has a certain "feel," whether alone or in combination with other feet.
 The iamb, for example, is the most natural form of rhythm in the English language, and generally produces a subtle but stable verse.
 Scanning meter can often show the basic or fundamental pattern underlying a verse, but does not show the varying degrees of stress, as well as the differing pitches and lengths of syllables.

 There is debate over how useful a multiplicity of different "feet" is in describing meter.
 For example, Robert Pinsky has argued that while dactyls are important in classical verse, English dactylic verse uses dactyls very irregularly and can be better described based on patterns of iambs and anapests, feet which he considers natural to the language.
 Actual rhythm is significantly more complex than the basic scanned meter described above, and many scholars have sought to develop systems that would scan such complexity.
 Vladimir Nabokov noted that overlaid on top of the regular pattern of stressed and unstressed syllables in a line of verse was a separate pattern of accents resulting from the natural pitch of the spoken words, and suggested that the term "scud" be used to distinguish an unaccented stress from an accented stress.

+Sanskrit poetry is organized according to chhandas, which are manifold and continue to influence several South Asian languages' poetry.